winsor-tse/ETH-vs-BTC-crypto-tracker/Chainlysis Questions.md

 #### If you have to scale your solution to 100 users/second traffic what changes would you make, if any?

 - To scale my solution to 100 users/seconds traffic, the api's used along with the server host for the website would need to be built based on that traffic.
-Essentially, the api would need to be able to handle 100 users clicking and most api's unless its paid for would not be able to handle that.
-Furthermore, to handles traffic I would include some kind of cyber security and maybe a log in system.
-AN example could be an implementation of a reCAPTCHA to prevent bots or unwanted traffic.
+Essentially, the api would need to be able to handle 100 users clicking and most api's unless its paid for ( or for professional usage) would not be able to handle that.
+- Furthermore, to handles
+traffic I would include some kind of cyber security and maybe a log in system.
+An example could be an implementation of a reCAPTCHA to prevent bots or unwanted traffic.
-This would be included because it would be easy to overload the website too many request.
+The kind of cyber security needs to be included because it would be easy to overload the website too many request.
+With out such prevention, DDOS attacks with upwards to 275,000 Requests/second therefore verifying that the user is human is needed.
-Some testing would be required such as load testing to see how many users would be able to enter the website.
+- Also, some testing would be required such as load testing to see how many users would be able to enter the website.
+Once we determine that it can not handle 100 user/second ther website needs to be scaled

 #### What are some other enhancements you would have made, if you had more time to do this implementation